tprives/tac/process/proposal_template.md

-* What tool or platform is utlized for source control (GitHub, etc.) and what is the location (e.g. URL)?
+* What tool or platform is utilized for source control (GitHub, etc.) and what is the location (e.g. URL)?